 a) Follow chant text when identified, shown by an “+” in these editions.

-b) Ligatures in white mensural notation indicated a series of notes where a singer should not change syllables.
+b) Every attempt was made to honor ligatures unless a manuscript source shows a variant.
+Ligatures in white mensural notation indicate a series of notes where a singer should not change syllables.
 Ligatures appearing in the Formschneider are shown in these editions by brackets.
-Every attempt was made to observe ligatures unless a manuscript source shows a variant.

-d) Use the Formschneider underlay if it does not conflict with items a, b, and c above.
+d) The Formschneider underlay is used if it does not conflict with items a, b, and c above.

 Musica ficta is used sparingly.
 Tritones are voided.
 Parallel fifths are avoided.
 Leading tones are generally altered if the cadence resolves to a unison or open fifth.
 Isaac’s music might very well have been less modal than that of his contemporaries, owing to his closeness to the secular music of Italy, but there is no real proof of that.
 My justification for not altering more of the printed notes is simply that this music is the beginnings of that trend towards modern tonality and is still 75-100 years before that of Palestrina, Lassus, and Gabrieli.